Orchestra-Nexus/mail-whisperer-drafts-labeller/README.md

 # Ornex Office – Modern Agent Workspace

 ## Overview
-Ornex Office is a next-generation workspace platform that brings together email, document writing, task management, scheduling, and file automation—all powered by intelligent agents.
+Ornex Office is a next-generation workspace platform that unifies email, document writing, task management, scheduling, and file automation—all powered by intelligent agents.
 Designed for modern teams and professionals, Ornex Office enables you to:

 - Automate email categorization, labeling, and processing with AI agents.
 - Write, summarize, and rewrite documents or emails using an AI-powered writing assistant.